-How many students are registered with the Disability Resource Centre?
+How many students are registered with the Centre for Accessibility Services?

-How does the Disability Resource Centre decide on accommodations for students with disabilities?
+How does the Centre for Accessibility Services create accommodation plans for students with disabilities?

 Do accommodations give students with a disability an unfair advantage?

-No. Accommodations are based on the nature of the disability and the academic environment.
-The purpose is to provide the student with an environment to obtain information and demonstrate mastery by minimizing or eliminating the impact of the disability.
-Accommodations are to level the playing field, not provide an advantage.
+No. Accommodations are based on the functional limitations of the disability and the academic environment.
+The purpose is to provide the student access to courses, programs, and academic material by minimizing or eliminating the impact of the disability.
+Accommodation plans are designed to level the playing field, not provide an advantage.

-I received Exam Accommodation Request form, what do I do with this?
+I received a green Exam Accommodation Request form.
+What do I do with this?

-How does the Disability Resource Centre receive a copy of the test or exam?
+How does the Centre for Accessibility Services receive a copy of the test or exam?

-I've been debating about what book I want to use for my class, but the Disability Resource Centre keeps asking me to select a book ASAP.
+I've been debating which book to use for my class but the Centre for Accessibility Services requests my selection ASAP.
 Why?